MaximeFILIPPI/SnapPagerCarousel/README.md

 In this example, `carouselItems` is an array of String that you want to display in the pager.
 The `SnapPager` view automatically handles the horizontal paging and snapping behavior for you.
-You can customize the appearance of each page by providing a content closure.
+You can customize the appearance of each page by providing your own view inside the content closure.

 ## Customization